cloudx-labs/posts/posts/martinfernandezcx/performance-testing.md

 ---
-title: Performance Testing: Why, When, and What
+title: 'Performance Testing: Why, When, and What'
 published: false
 description: When you have an application, regardless of whether it's in production or not, there comes a point when you need to perform performance testing.
 You might start by searching for various paid services, free tools that are rather difficult to understand, and concepts like load testing, spike testing, and more, which you may have never heard of before.
 tags: 'perf-testing'